Skip to content

 Google Tag Manager Integration - Triggering

-Publishing and Integrating the Google Tag Manager
+Publishing & Integrating the Google Tag Manager

 You need to publish the container each time you make changes to the tags in order for them to take effect.
-To do this, click the Submit button on the right side of your workspace screen in the Google Tag Manager.
+To do this click the Submit button on the right side of your Workspace screen in the Google Tag Manager.

 Google Tag Manager Integration - Code Snippet